trohit/ik/interviews/negotiating.md

     - what constitutes success or
     - what we will do if we get offtrack or
     - what's the most difficult thing to get around
+- use of pronouns: I me and my are used by persons without authority.
+We they them means a decision maker who is keeping his options open
+- theories
+  - prospect theory:
   - 7 38 55 rule
   - chris discount : use your name to humanise yourself